hindlx/Big_GPS_Clock/README.md

 This is the start of the build.

-First .ino file is a POC without any GPS-module and have been running for several days without any hickups.
+Test I: GPS_Clock.ino file is a POC without any GPS-module and it has been running for several days without any hickups.

+Test II: Test with RTC module.
+It isn't possible to set the RTC clock in current version.